Rules Concerning Termination of Employment

 Danish Salaried Employees Act: In addition to your salary during the period of notice, you are entitled to compensation of one or three months’ salary respectively if you have been employed for at least 12 or 17 years respectively at the time of your resignation.

-Standard collective agreement: You are entitled to severance pay if you have been employed for more than 12 years and have not yet reached retirement age.
+Standard collective agreement: You are entitled to severance pay if you have been employed for more than 12 years when you leave the company.

 The amount shall be as follows: